jundalisay/superb/content/en/research/hume/essays/part-3/10-immortality-of-the-soul.md

 The lack of arguments, without revelation, sufficiently establishes the negative.
 Pliny says "Quanto facilius certiusque sibi quemque credere, ac specimen securitatis antigenitali sumere experimento."

 Our insensibility, before the composition of the body, seems to natural reason a proof of a like state after its dissolution.

-Were our horror of annihilation an original passion, not the effect of our general love of happiness, it would rather prove the mortality of the soul.
+If the horror of annihilation were an original passion, and not the effect of our general love of happiness, it would prove the mortality of the soul.

 For as nature does nothing in vain, she would never give us a horror against an impossible event.

 She may give us a horror against an unavoidable event, provided our endeavours, as in the present case, may often remove it to some distance.
 Death is in the end unavoidable.

 Yet the human species could not be preserved, had not nature inspired us with an aversion of death.

 All doctrines are to be suspected, which are favoured by our passions.
 And the hopes and fears which give rise to this doctrine, are very obvious.
 It

 is an infinite advantage in every controversy, to defend the negative.
 If the question be out of the common experienced course of nature, this circumstance is almost, if not altogether, decisive.